epics-docs/epics-docs/specs/AccessSecurity.rst

 No attempt has been made to protect against the sophisticated saboteur.
-Network and physical security methods must be used to limit access to the subnet on which the iocs reside.
+Network and physical security methods must be used to limit access to the subnet on which the IOCs reside.

 Deﬁnitions
 ^^^^^^^^^^